-fore I had time to make any reply, and I moonlit nights, when he is promenading heard her light footsteps on the richly car- with you on our beautiful Common.' peted stairs as she hurried down to the parlor, where her dear Frank was reading the newspaper article on the concert.
+'I hope we may,' I replied.
+'The sight would gratify me.
+But I suppose I shall see them months before you do heard her light footsteps on the richly car- with you on our beautiful Common.' peted stairs as she hurried down to the parlor, where her dear Frank was reading the newspaper article on the concert.
 The an account of the last evening's concert bell rang for breakfast, and how I rein a morning paper.
-I soon followed, and gretted that the old gentleman's chair was heard him read a part of the article .--'The most brilliant galaxy of beauty graced | breakfast with us. the concert that ever was seen within those walls,' he read.
+I soon followed, and gretted that the old gentleman's chair was heard him read a part of the article.- vacant.
+He was not well enough to take 'The most brilliant galaxy of beauty graced breakfast with us. the concert that ever was seen within those walls,' he read.